Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 sidebar_label: Deploying Document Renderer
 ---

-OA documents are both readable by machines as well as humans.
+OA documents are both readable by machines as well as by humans.
 Every OA document file is stored in `.json` format, allowing any applications to process the content within.
-To present the data file in a human readable format, a renderer need to be written to display the data in a familiar format to humans.
+To present the data file in a human readable format, a renderer needs to be written.

+In this guide, we will build and deploy the renderer to display data from a "Certificate of Completion".

 This renderer is a static website that will be embedded in compliant OA viewer.

-In this guide, we will build and deploy the renderer to display data from a "Certificate of Completion".
+It will take in the OA document in the unwrapped form and generates the corresponding HTML code for rendering.

 ## Pre-requisite